LogoAntiCirc

 Select a country on the map or from the dropdown.

-Global HIV figures are UNAIDS 2024 estimates.
-Country rows are curated illustrative estimates; epidemic-growth trends draw on UNAIDS estimates, and prevention, policy, stigma, and sex-education-gap scores are editorial composites.
+Global and per-country HIV figures (prevalence, people living with HIV, new infections, treatment coverage) are the latest UNAIDS estimates, with high-income countries UNAIDS does not model sourced to national surveillance.
+Epidemic-growth trends draw on UNAIDS estimates; prevention, policy, stigma, and sex-education-gap scores are editorial composites.
 Comparisons are informational and not evidence of causation.
-Estimate · fallback

 Country Comparison